ilarsf/aarc_lts/for-learners/resources/glossary.md

         <p class="az-glossary-definition">The implement used to propel the boat.</p>

         <h3 class="az-glossary-term">Oarlock (or Gate)</h3>
-        <p class="az-glossary-definition">The swiveling device on the rigger that holds the oar.</p>
+        <p class="az-glossary-definition">The swiveling U-shaped device on the rigger that holds the oar and allows it to pivot.</p>

         <h3 class="az-glossary-term">Outboard</h3>
         <p class="az-glossary-definition">The distance from the button/collar to the blade tip.</p>